zerostaticthemes/hugo-hero-theme/README.md

 This will create a fresh Hugo site in the folder `mynewsite`.

-## Install theme
+# Install Theme

-Copy or git clone this theme into the sites themes folder `mynewsite/themes`
+You may download and extract this theme or git clone this theme into the sites themes folder `mynewsite/themes`

 #### Install with Git